Chase Mobile App: Self-Directed Investing

 Navigation

 Navigation was the biggest issue for users.
-To solve it, we took a closer look at how users actually completed their key tasks in the app, where they got stuck, and what they were calling the things they were trying to do.
+To solve it, we took a closer look at how users actually completed their key tasks in the app.

 Labels in practice